The Basics of Designing a Course Unit

 What are points to consider for Ghent University lecturers when designing and/or fine-tuning your course unit?
 What are elements to ensure a well-structured course unit, and to a powerful learning environment for students?
 This Education Tip outlines the basics of any type of high-quality education.
-(If you are looking for a step-by-step plan for (re)designing your course unit in the context of more online education, and want to use these components, consult the following Education Tips.)

 The Basics At a Glance